The best flooring for your rental property is cost-effective, durable, and easy to clean. We outline the pros and cons of common floorings.

 One of the biggest drawbacks of laying tiling in your rental property is that it is hard to install and heavy.
 It’s a job you’ll want to leave to a professional, especially if your flooring needs to be completely waterproof.
 Due to its weight, you also might not want to install wall-to-wall tiling in upstairs rooms or units to avoid compromising the structural integrity of the building.

 With that being said, if you’re looking for durable flooring for a kitchen or bathroom, tile could be the way forward.
-Make sure it is installed properly and in the right rooms.
+Make sure it is installed properly and in the right rooms and you take the cost of tiling into account, which you can get a sense of beforehand with an easy-to-use tile project estimator.
+That way you will know what costs should be involved, and can weigh up quotes from contractors.

 In terms of physical appearance, it’s hard to ignore the attractiveness of hardwood floors.
 They have a timeless appeal to them and are a great way to add value to your property.
 They can also be restored fairly easily without having to replace the whole area.
 Scratches and marks can be sanded away and sealant applied to make it stain and water-resistant.